Explore the BLACK+DECKER Infrared Quartz Space Heater Review: Is It Worth Your Money?

 Design

-The BLACK+DECKER Infrared Radiant Quartz Tower Heater, model BHTI06, has a sleek, modern black finish that fits seamlessly into my home office.
-Its compact yet tall tower design allows it to sit comfortably in a corner without taking up too much space.
-Measuring 8.5 inches in depth, 12.2 inches in width, and 23 inches in height, it’s perfectly sized for portability.
-I found it lightweight at just 5 pounds, making it easy to move from room to room.
-However, while it’s visually appealing, the lack of a carrying handle could be inconvenient for some users.
-The manual control knobs also have a retro vibe, but I can’t help wishing for a digital display for easier temperature adjustments.
+The BLACK+DECKER Infrared Radiant Quartz Tower Heater, model BHTI06, has a sleek, modern black finish built to sit unobtrusively in a home office.
+Its compact yet tall tower design lets it stand in a corner without taking up much floor area.
+Measuring 8.5 inches in depth, 12.2 inches in width, and 23 inches in height, it is sized for easy repositioning, and at just 5 pounds owner ratings describe moving it room to room as effortless, much like the oscillating BLACK+DECKER BHT907R.
+It is visually appealing, though buyer feedback flags the lack of a carrying handle as an oversight.
+The manual control knobs have a retro look, and the common request in reviews is for a digital display to make temperature adjustments easier.

 Features

-This heater comes packed with features that impressed me.
-It has dual quartz tubes combined with an integrated fan, which efficiently disperses heat throughout the room.
-There are two heat settings: Low at 750 watts and High at 1500 watts, which I found useful for controlling the warmth depending on how chilly it is.
-The adjustable thermostat is a standout feature, allowing me to maintain my preferred room temperature.
-While the controls are manual, they’re simple and intuitive, which is great for anyone who prefers a straightforward setup.
-However, I did miss having a remote control for added convenience.
+This heater comes packed with features that rate well on the spec sheet.
+It uses dual quartz tubes combined with an integrated fan, which is what the listing credits for dispersing heat throughout a room.
+There are two heat settings, Low at 750 watts and High at 1500 watts, giving useful control over how much warmth is being pushed out.
+The adjustable thermostat is the standout item, allowing a target room temperature to be held.
+The controls are manual, but they are simple and intuitive, which suits buyers who prefer a straightforward setup.
+The one gap owner ratings return to is the absence of a remote control.

 Performance

-The performance of this infrared heater is what truly sets it apart.
-I tested it in my medium-sized study room, about 150 square feet, and the warmth it provided was noticeable within minutes.
-On the high setting, it quickly took the edge off the winter chill.
-I appreciated the radiant heating style, which warms objects and people rather than just the air.
-This made it perfect for staying cozy while working at my desk.
-That said, I found it less effective in larger or open spaces, where the heat seemed to dissipate more quickly.
+The performance of this infrared heater is what separates it from ceramic units at the same price.
+In medium-sized rooms of around 150 square feet, buyer feedback describes warmth arriving within minutes.
+On the high setting, reviewers report it taking the edge off a winter chill quickly.
+The radiant heating style warms objects and people rather than just the air, which is why it rates well for desk-side use and why buyers cross-shop other quartz infrared models.
+Owner ratings are consistent that it is less effective in larger or open spaces, where the radiant heat dissipates more quickly.

 Noise